NeuroDataDesign/fngs-f16s17/local-local-tanay.md

 ndmg_bids /data /data/outputs participant func
 ```

 And your runs will begin.
+Once the runs are complete, the outputs will be placed in /data/outputs, as specified.